 How much of Fincantieri's capital expenditure (CAPEX) is eligible under the EU Taxonomy?

 In 2024, Fincantieri reported that EUR 126.70 million of its capital expenditure (CAPEX) was eligible under the EU Taxonomy, representing 43.48% of the company's total CAPEX.
 Of this amount, EUR 21.85 million (7.5% of total CAPEX) was classified as Taxonomy-aligned.
-This means that 35.98% of Fincantieri's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 35.98% of Fincantieri's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Fincantieri's eligible CAPEX is aligned with the EU Taxonomy?